jlcamelo2350/Dados-e-automacao/Análise da Correlação Selic vs. IPCA/readme.md

 ### 2. Análise de Dados 📈

-Os dados são filtrados em dois períodos:
+Os dados são filtrados em 3 períodos:

 - **2000 a 2024**
 - **2000 a 2010**